TonyChol/imgur_cli_uploader/README.md

 	5. ```upload -m your_image.jpg```: Convert your result url(s) of images into markdown syntax.

 ##Problem
-1. - [x]Upload speed seems kind of slow.
+- [x] Upload speed seems kind of slow.
 It need to be fixed soon.